Yufannnn/Night-Duty-Companion/docs/README.md

 1. You can directly copy the generated message by clicking the "Copy Generated Message" button.
 2. The message will be copied to your clipboard for easy pasting.
-3. The Generated Message sections in NightDutyCompanion is editable.
+3. The Generated Message section in NightDutyCompanion is editable.
 Feel free to make any necessary edits to the text as needed.

 ### Step 6: Check the Absent Boarders and Boarders on Leave

 1. You can use the two checkbox lists on the right side of the app to keep track of the boarders' status.
-2. When a absent or on-leave boarder is back, check the corresponding box to mark them as such. will be highlighted in green, providing better visualization.
+2. When an absent or on-leave boarder is back, check the corresponding box to mark them as such. will be highlighted in green, providing better visualization.

 ## More to Come